Y Mountain: Y sign

 The large white Y on the side of the mountain has become the nationally recognized insignia for BYU and the reason why BYU is often called "the Y".
-It was first built in 1906 using rock and lime, and as since been made more permanent with the additions of concrete and paint.
+It was first built in 1906 using rock and lime, and has since been made more permanent with the additions of concrete and paint.
 At 380 feet long and 130 feet wide (116 by 40 m), the Y is larger than the letters of the Hollywood Sign in Los Angeles.

 There used to be 14 strands of lights placed around the perimeter of the Y, which were lit five times a year by the Intercollegiate Knights.
 When the Y was lit, club members were selected to guard the Y to ensure the generator kept the lights on until nearly midnight.
 The same volunteer guards assisted the university grounds employees with setting up the lights (and removing them several days later) and remained on duty to protect against vandalism as long as the lights were in place.
 In 2016, the incandescent lights were replaced with LED lights that can be turned on or off from the campus below.
 The Y is lit for Freshman Orientation, Homecoming, Y Days, and graduation in April and August.